Subjects

 RE

-We believe that children should be encouraged to ask ‘Big Questions’ in RE which drives their learning, wisdom and curiosity.
-These questions are based around Christianity as well as other faiths, including Islam and Judaism, which allow the children to explore their relationships with God, each other and the wider world and enables them show respect and dignity towards others.
+Grounded in distinct Christian values, we believe that children should be encouraged to ask ‘Big Questions’ in RE lessons which then drives their learning, wisdom and curiosity.
+These questions are based around Christianity as well as other faiths and worldviews.
+This allows the children to explore their relationships with God, each other and the wider world and enables them show respect and dignity towards others.
+RE encourages the children to build skills of trust and empathy within the school community and beyond.
+We want to nurture our children spiritually so they become the best that they can be.

-We want our children to enjoy religious education, embedding ideas and values whilst exploring Worldviews that will enable them to live in the world, today.
+We want our children to enjoy religious education, embedding ideas and values whilst exploring worldviews that will enable them to live in the world, today.

 Subject Leader – Rebecca Woodley